apptainer/apptainer-userdocs/quick_start.rst

     uid=1000(david) gid=1000(david) groups=1000(david),4(adm),24(cdrom),27(sudo),30(dip),46(plugdev),116(lpadmin),126(sambashare)

 ``shell`` also works with the ``library://``, ``docker://``, and ``shub://`` URIs.
 This creates an ephemeral container that disappears when the shell is exited.

 .. code-block:: none

-    $ singularity shell library://lolcow
+    $ apptainer shell library://lolcow

 Executing Commands
 ==================